 The implementation of an IDL operation or attribute can throw an exception to indicate that a processing error has occurred.
 This chapter describes Orbix Java exception handling in detail, using a banking example.
-This example builds on the concepts illustrated in the banking example in Chapter 3, "Developing Applications with Orbix Java", and Chapter 7, "Using and Implementing IDL Interfaces".
+This example builds on the concepts illustrated in the banking example in the chapters "Developing Applications with Orbix Java", and "Using and Implementing IDL Interfaces".